Aakash812/FitBot/README.md

 ### Requirements
 -A telegram Account

 -Click here https://telegram.me/gym11bot, May not be live because I cannot run it on my personal laptop 24/7.
-Give it  a shot!
+Give it  a shot Though, It might be working lol!

 ## Sample output